Updated: Dec 1, 2022

 What Is Considered As Employee Disability Discrimination Under California Law?

-California’s disability discrimination laws define “disabilities” into three categories: physical disability, mental disability, and medical conditions.
-It's important to speak to the best employment attorney in Los Angeles with experience in disability discrimination because what constitutes a disability is sometimes complicated and difficult to define for non-lawyers.
+California's disability discrimination laws define "disabilities" into three categories: physical disability, mental disability, and medical conditions.
+It is best to speak to the best employment attorney in California with experience in disability discrimination because what constitutes a disability is sometimes complicated to define for non-lawyers.

 Ment"l disability: any mental or psychological disorder or condition, such as intellectual disability, organic brain syndrome, emotional or mental illness, or specific learning disabilities, that limits a major life activity.

 Medical condition: any health impairment related to or associated with a diagnosis of cancer or a record or history of cancer, or genetic characteristics.

-Genetic characteristics are when an individual has a gene or inherited characteristic that is associated with a statistically increased risk of the development of a disease or condition.
+Genetic characteristics are when an individual has a gene or inherited characteristic associated with a statistically increased risk of developing a disease or condition.

 What are Reasonable Accommodations?

 Reasonable Accommodation (RA) is a logical adjustment made to a job and/or the work environment that enables a qualified disabled person to perform the essential functions of that position.
-The only exception to this rule is if the accommodation will result in undue hardship to the business’ operation.
+The only exception to this rule is if the accommodation will result in undue hardship to the business operation.